 Create a new virtual host directive in Apache.
 For example, create a new Apache configuration file named ‘codeigniter.conf’ on your virtual server:

 Add the following lines:

 CodeIgniter will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com or http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed CodeIgniter.
 Thanks for using this tutorial for installing CodeIgniter on your Ubuntu 18.04 LTS (Bionic Beaver) system.
 For additional help or useful information, we recommend you to check the official CodeIgniter web site.